tfmFerreira/Databank/docs/src/schemas/moleculesAndMapping.md

     .
     .

 Universal atom names start with "M_" flag and ends with "_M" flag.
 In the actual naming convention between the flags, the first two characters define in which glycerol backbone chain the atoms attached (G1, G2 or G3), third character tells the atom type and fourth character tells the counting number from the glycerol backbone carbon.
 If there are hydrogens or other atoms attached to the main chain, those will be added to the end of the naming.
 More details can be found from [the original NMRlipids project post defining the mapping files](https://nmrlipids.blogspot.com/2015/03/mapping-scheme-for-lipid-atom-names-for.html).
-Examples already existing mapping files can be found from [the NMRlipids databank git](https://github.com/NMRLipids/Databank/tree/main/Scripts/BuildDatabank/mapping_files).
+Examples already existing mapping files can be found from [the FAIRMD Lipids git](https://github.com/NMRLipids/Databank/tree/main/Scripts/BuildDatabank/mapping_files).

 ## Cardiolipin universal naming conventions